Yuru-Song/GLM/README.md

 --------------
 Bout triggered average.
 Check all the features prior to the initiation of 'chase' and 'search' behaviors.
 Run MATLAB program `plot_BTA.m`, dependent on `bout_triggered_average.m` and `plot_areaerrorbar.m`.

+Maybe the filters from GLM are similar to the BTAs here?

 'chase', WT Light (blue) v.s.
 WT Dark (orange)

 ![](WT_Light_Dark_chase.jpg)